Project duration: 1 April 2019 to 31 December 2021

 We offer the discovery maps for download here:

 The download exhibition takes a new approach to communication in the museum and exhibition world.
 With a click of the mouse a poster exhibition on the Sky Disc and the Sky Paths can be downloaded free of charge.
 The printouts can be the basis for your own small presentation and are particularly interesting for schools, societies, and public institutions.
-The exhibition should be available in at least two languages (German and English).
+The exhibition is available in seven different languages.

 In this art project, the direct focus is not on conveying information; rather, an installation is intended to provide visitors with special audiovisual access and immersion in the world of the Sky Disc using virtual reality.